 - Transfer and top - Spread into the baking dish and top with remaining mozzarella.

-- Bake until bubbly – Bake uncovered for 20–25 minutes until golden and hot throughout.
-Broil for 2–3 minutes if you like a crisp top.
+- Bake until bubbly - Bake uncovered for 20-25 minutes until golden and hot throughout; for another oven-baked comfort option try creamy tuna noodle casseroles.

 - Let rest - Give it 5-10 minutes before serving to help it set.